What to wear in Oman: My Oman Packing List

 - Passport: a must! 🙂

 - Lonely Planet Guide Oman: It’s kind of a ritual of mine.
 Before I leave on a long trip, I spoil myself with the latest Lonely Planet Guide.
 The Lonely Planet Guide Oman was full of VERY useful travel information about historical and cultural backgrounds, local habits, hidden gems and some of the best restaurant tips.
 I particularly love their sustainable travel tips.
-If you have a little adventurous side and are looking for budget options in Oman, you should get the Oman travel guide by Lonely Planet – buy at their store and get -10% discount with code “PAULINA10”
+If you have a little adventurous side and are looking for budget options in Oman, you should get the Oman travel guide by Lonely Planet – Check reviews here

 The sun of Oman is truly blinding.
 Whether you’re going to hike or visit cities, good sunshades are a must when traveling to Oman.
 I take my RayBan’s for hiking and Carolina Lemke for city walks – see RayBans at REI.com